eclipse-basyx/basyx-python-sdk/README.md

 ### Project Structure

-The `aas`-package is structured into 5 submodules, which will be explained in more detail further down.
+The `aas`-package is structured into 5 submodules.
 For an overview, consider this project structure:

 * `aas.model`: The AAS metamodel implemented in python
 * `aas.adapter`: Adapter to various file formats